QunaSys/quri-parts/packages/tket/README.md

 # QURI Parts tket

-QURI Parts Stim is a support library for using tket with QURI Parts.
+QURI Parts tket is a support library for using tket with QURI Parts.
-You can combine your code written in QURI Parts with this library to execute it on Stim.
+You can combine your code written in QURI Parts with this library to execute it on tket.

 ## Documentation